StrongKey/fido2/docs/Clustering_Guide_Linux.md

 		shell> sudo service glassfishd restart

-	i. **Repeat *Steps 3 and 4*** on the remaining StrongKey FIDO2 Server nodes of this cluster.
+	i. **Repeat *Steps 3 and 4*** on the remaining SKFS nodes of this cluster.

 ## Install HAProxy Load Balancer

-High availability (HA) is enabled for applications by inserting a _load balancer_ between components of the infrastructure, such as between the web application and the two SKFS instances of this configuration.
+High availability (HA) is enabled for applications by inserting a _load balancer_ between components of the infrastructure, such as between the web application and the two SKFS nodes of this configuration.
 The load balancer determines which target server is available to receive application connections, and distributes application requests to the appropriate target server.

-StrongKey's FIDO Server has been tested with the open-source HAProxy load balancer, part of the standard CentOS Linux distribution.
+SKFS has been tested with the open-source HAProxy load balancer, part of the standard CentOS Linux distribution.
 It is conceivable that SKFS will work with other load balancers; please contact us to discuss your needs.

 To install and configure HAProxy for use with the SKFS cluster, follow the steps below: